Integration GuidesDocs

 Schedule → Game ID → Probable Pitchers (Optional) → Game Summary / Extended Summary → Lineup & Game Roster Rendering

-2. Stream probable pitchers 5–7 days prior to the game (optional, for early pitching displays before lineup confirmation)
+2. Pull probable pitchers 5–7 days prior to the game (optional, for early pitching displays before lineup confirmation).

 Integration Steps